-The preferred lining system for landfill to the early1980s was a Compacted Clay Liner (CCL) which was fundamentally designed to minimise the passage of leachate.
+The preferred lining system for landfill to the early 1980s was a Compacted Clay Liner (CCL) which was fundamentally designed to minimise the passage of leachate.
 With increasing waste volumes and more hazardous leachate chemistry, CCLs have potential to react adversely with a resultant loss of performance and potential for leachate contaminating groundwater.
-The design aim now is to contain and collect leachate which is achieved through Engineered Geosynthetic Lining Systems.
-The preferred composite lining system for MSW Cells has become a Polymeric Primary Liner (generally HDPE) and specified according to the leachate chemistry, with a secondary liner below comprising a CCL or Geosynthetic Clay Liner.
+The design aim now is to contain and collect leachate which is achieved through engineered geosynthetic lining systems.
+The preferred composite lining system for landfills has become a polymeric primary liner (generally HDPE), with a secondary liner below comprising of either a CCL or Geosynthetic Clay Liner (GCL).

 Trinet triaxial geonets provide a cost effective alternative to traditional gravel drainage layers on steep side slopes.
 The heavy duty geonet provides high flow rates under large confining pressures as the three dimensional structure is able to maintain a stable shape which resists crushing.
 The replacement of a gravel layer with Trinet will remove the need for liner protection geotextiles.